CruScanlan/PortfolioV1/README.md

 # PortfolioV1
-A basic Portfolio site until I decide to make something better.
+A basic Portfolio site that can be found at.